-Lipari is on a remarkable run which has seen her rack up a national championship, seven All-America honors and nine BIG EAST titles just since the beginning of the 2012-13 academic year.
+Lipari enjoyed a remarkable run which saw her rack up a national championship, eight All-America honors and nine BIG EAST titles just in her final two years of competition.
 During the 2013 cross country season she came in fifth at the NCAA Championships to earn All-America honors for the second straight year.
 She was also the individual champion at the NCAA Mid-Atlantic Regional, where she and Akande finished first and second in a virtual dead heat to lead Villanova to the team title.
 Lipari wrapped up her stellar career with a fourth place finish and first team All-America honors in the 1500 meters at the 2014 outdoor NCAA Championships.